jundalisay/sp/content/en/material/principles/intro/chapter-02.md

 ---
 heading: "Chapter 2"
-linkTitle: Sublayers
-title: "The Sublayers and the Internal Boundary"
+title: "Polarities"
-# date: 2023-11-02
+# date: 2024-01-02
-image: /graphics/super/layers.jpg
+image: "/photos/meta/yinyang.jpg"
-description: "The Sublayers are due to the 3 influences"
+description: "The 2 Forces of Positive and Negative create a duality in the physical domain"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/